caetanominuzzo/instruction-induction-optimization/README.md

 ## <a  id="disclaimer"></a>Disclaimer

-ChatGPT is a product of OpenAI Inc., Midjourney is a product of Midjourney Inc., and Stable Diffusion is a product of StabilityAI.
-This project is independently developed and is not directly associated with or endorsed by OpenAI, Midjourney, or StabilityAI.
+ChatGPT is developed by OpenAI Inc., Midjourney by Midjourney Inc., and Stable Diffusion by StabilityAI.
+This project is independently created and not directly affiliated with or endorsed by OpenAI, Midjourney, or StabilityAI.

 ## <a  id="license"></a>License

 This project is licensed under the GNU Lesser General Public License v3 (LGPL-3).
 See the [LICENSE](LICENSE) file for details.